 Whenever you use your web browser to access information on the Internet, you are also exposing your device, your data, and your privacy to an opportunity for surveillance and intrusion.
-This is not being alarmist; it is a factual observation.
-Members of the University community should exercise due care in their browsing habits, endeavor to maintain a securely configured web browsers, and pay attention for indicators of compromise.
+Members of the University community should exercise caution in their browsing habits, keep web browsers updated, and pay attention for indicators of compromise.

 The Office of the Chief Information Security Officer (CISO) encourages you to be aware of the following when browsing the web:

 - Keep operating systems and applications up to date by applying all critical software patches to protect against viruses, spyware, and other malicious software that may infect your system through the browser.

 - Keep your browsers updated to the latest version.